Mickey's Amateurs: Plot

-Mickey Mouse is hosting an amateur talent show in front of a live audience for radio, in which he terminates unworthy performances by ringing a gong.
-In the first scene, Mickey's gong ends Pete's rendition of "Asleep in the Deep".
+Mickey Mouse hosts an amateur radio talent show in front of a live audience, in which he terminates unworthy performances by ringing a gong.

-Next, Mickey introduces Donald Duck, who first presents an apple to Mickey in an attempt to win him over preemptively.
-But Donald's recitation of "Twinkle, Twinkle, Little Star" ends badly as he forgets the words.
-Mickey rings the gong, and Donald is removed from the stage.
-As Mickey is announcing the next act, a disgruntled Donald returns to take back the apple.
+After ending Pete's rendition of "Asleep in the Deep", Mickey introduces Donald Duck, who tries reciting "Twinkle, Twinkle, Little Star", but forgets the words.
+Mickey rings the gong, and Donald is pulled backstage.

-The next act, as introduced by Mickey, are "the two Claras: Cluck and Belle."
-Clara Cluck sings a clucking version of "Il Bacio", a waltz by Luigi Arditi, accompanied by Clarabelle Cow on piano.
+Clara Cluck performs the show's next set with a clucking version of the Luigi Arditi waltz "Il Bacio", accompanied by Clarabelle Cow on piano.
 Despite several blunders, the performance is the first to avoid the gong.

-Next, Donald returns to the stage wearing a disguise and carrying a violin case.
-Upon reaching the center stage, Donald throws off the disguise and pulls a submachine gun from the case.
-He holds Mickey and the audience at gunpoint, determined to finish his recitation—but again, he forgets the words.
-When the audience laughs at him, he opens fire and is once again removed from the stage.
+Later, Donald returns to the stage with a submachine gun and tries reciting "Twinkle, Twinkle, Little Star" while holding Mickey and the audience at gunpoint, but he once again forgets the words.
+When the audience laughs at him, he opens fire and is pulled backstage.

-For the show's final act, Mickey introduces Goofy and his "50-piece band," which turns out to be a multi-instrumental device on wheels.
-Goofy begins with "In the Good Old Summer Time" and moves on to "There'll Be a Hot Time in the Old Town Tonight", but the tempo and intensity of the song destroy the machine.
-Goofy appears out of the wreckage and sheepishly says, "It busted!"
-Donald ends the show by performing a rapid-fire word-perfect recitation of "Twinkle, Twinkle, Little Star", satisfying his victory.
-However, the "iris out" effect which ends the cartoon closes on his neck.
+For the show's final set, Goofy uses a multi-instrumental device on wheels to perform "In the Good Old Summer Time" and "There'll Be a Hot Time in the Old Town Tonight", but the tempo and intensity of the latter song destroy the machine.
+Donald performs a rapid-fire word-perfect recitation of "Twinkle, Twinkle, Little Star" from within Goofy's hat, and the "iris out" effect which ends the cartoon closes on his neck.
 He struggles to keep it open, but it finally closes.